clbrge/ethers-svelte/CONTRIBUTING.md

-# Contributing to svelte-ethers-store
+# Contributing to ethers-svelte

-Thanks for your interest in improving svelte-ethers-store!
+Thanks for your interest in improving ethers-svelte!
 We welcome contributions of all kinds: from discussion to documentation to bugfixes to feature improvements.